 Categories

 20140530-grandmas-chicken

-This chicken dish comes from Garrick’s great grandmother.
+This chicken dish comes from a friend’s great grandmother.
 It is very easy to make, very inexpensive, and will make you enjoy chicken thighs whether you usually like them or not.
 The instructions for this recipe are for 2 servings but I could have easily made 4 servings in this dish.

+Categories